-OSIRIS-REx was launched in September 2016, and arrived at the asteroid in December 2018.
+OSIRIS-REx was launched in September 2016 and arrived at the asteroid in December 2018.

-- Patrick Michel, from the LAGRANGE laboratory, is involved in the Carbonaceous Meteorite Working Group (CMWG), the Dynamical Evolution Working Group (DEWG), and the Regolith Development Working Group (RDWG),
+- Patrick Michel, from the LAGRANGE laboratory, is involved in the Carbonaceous Meteorite Working Group (CMWG), the Dynamical Evolution Working Group (DEWG), and the Regolith Development Working Group (RDWG).

-- Marco Delbo, from the LAGRANGE laboratory, is involved in the Dynamical Evolution Working Group (DEWG), and in the working group for thermal analysis (to assess the Yarkovsky effect).
+- Marco Delbo, also from the LAGRANGE laboratory, is involved in the Dynamical Evolution Working Group (DEWG) and the Thermal Analysis Working Group (TAWG) (to assess the Yarkovsky effect).